neoforged/.github/primers/1.21.5/index.md

     - `Pig` is now a `VariantHolder`
     - `WaterAnimal#handleAirSupply` now takes in a `ServerLevel`
 - `net.minecraft.world.entity.animal.axolotl.Axolotl#handleAirSupply` now takes in a `ServerLevel`
+- `net.minecraft.world.entity.monster.warden.WardenSpawnTracker` now has an overload which sets the initial parameters to zero
 - `net.minecraft.world.entity.npc`
     - `Villager` now takes in either a key or a holder of the `VillagerType`
     - `VillagerData` is now a record